Tim Stricklan: Empowering communities through economic education

 With a background in financial education and entrepreneurship and with a passion for economic empowerment, Tim Stricklan finds himself at a pivotal point in his career.

-Originally from the state of Idaho in America, Tim has demonstrated this enterprising approach to work and life after recently arriving in Perth, Western Australia, where he will soon finish his MBA at The University of Western Australia with a focus on the Centre for Social Impact’s units.
+Originally from the state of Idaho in America, Tim has demonstrated this enterprising approach to work and life after recently arriving in Perth, where he's completed his MBA at The University of Western Australia with a focus on social impact.

 As part of a trip to India to work, a one-week stop-over in Perth has become a permanent life-move as the COVID-19 pandemic forced the indefinite closure of the project he was going to be working on.